thatata/BRIEFVisualization/cameraarm/app/modeling_gui/README.md

 Here is a basic overview of the functionality related specifically to the Modeling GUI

 **Note:**
-Code for the modeling gui implemented in the integrated system can be found in:
+Code for most up-to-date modeling gui in a static environment can be found in:
 ```
 cameraarm/app/modeling_static/
 ```